 While you’ve got your knife out you may as well make a few extra cuts: the village and Statue of Liberty pictured here have extra cut-outs which contribute to the sense of depth and space.
 In one of my favorite cards, the Matterhorn is just a cut-out silhouette, with only the foreground hills popping out of the page.
 You can also, of course, get a similar effect by drawing graphics but there’s something quite special about an image made from a single sheet of paper with no visible ink.

 In some cases cutting out the extra paper will remove a distracting shape, as you can see in the stork pop-up.
-Without the cloud you see and recognize the shape of the beak, which gives the stork an odd shadow.
-Add a cloud in the sky and you only see the stork.
+Without the cloud you see and recognize the shape of the beak.
+This gives the stork an odd shadow.
+Cut out the shape of a cloud in the sky and you only see the stork.

-If you want to make pop-up cards using photographs, learn about working with photos here.
+If you want to learn how to make pop-up cards using photographs click here.

 If you want to learn more about paper craft and you’d prefer a real book, here are some books I can recommend.